-But before any action was taken, Suky had whisked away to school.
+But before anything happened, Suky whisked away to school.
 Soon, Suky and Elisha relocated to Vermont.
 The arrival of the Phelps family stirred interest in the upper Connecticut River valley.
 Rumors persisted that Dr. Phelps had another family in Connecticut.

-For the next 20 years, however, Dr. Phelps would practice as a doctor and operated a store, where he sold opium, among other things.
+For the next 20 years, however, Dr. Phelps would practice as a doctor and operate a store, where he sold opium, among other things.
 And Suky lived with him as his wife.
 They raised a family, and he died in April of 1819.

 Suky inherited Dr. Elisha Phelps’ estate and would go on to remarry.
 There the story remained until 1835 when the husband of one of Dr. Phelps children stepped forward to tell an outlandish story.
 He described how Elisha Phelps had arrived in Vermont and in the process scandalized people in New Hampshire, Vermont and Connecticut.

 Roswell Field was a Vermont-born lawyer who had married Mary Almira Phelps, one of Elisha Phelps’ children by his marriage to Molly.
 Field filed suit to challenge Suky’s right to the property she had inherited nearly 20 years after Elisha’s death.

 He published notice of the claim in the Bellows Falls Intelligencer.
 Publication of the challenge prompted a lawsuit for libel by Suky.
 The trial that followed put on display all the lurid details of the Phelps history.

 Elisha and Molly’s children charged that Suky had not legally married Elisha Phelps and that he had never been legally divorced.
 They painted a picture of her as a woman of loose morals and suggested she had deliberately defrauded them of their inheritance.
 They even brought out rumors that Molly’s blindness had been brought on by a drug given to her by Elisha Phelps.